EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Doing this 10-15 minutes before your CCS charging session will warm the battery enough to get 100+ kW or more.
 This is especially important in colder weather in freezing temperatures because a cold battery would not be able to accept much more than ~40 kW for the first few minutes of charging.

 And just as with Superchargers, you will need to arrive with a relatively low state of charge percentage to get the maximum speed.
-Aim to arrive to a DC fast charger with 10-20% remaining and a warm battery pack to get the most efficient and fastest charging session.
+Aim to arrive at a DC fast charger with 10-20% remaining and a warm battery pack to get the most efficient and fastest charging session.

 Tesla battery preconditioning message on the screen